intmus/inttheory22-23/_10-intro-part-writing/b2-part-writing-errors.md

 - When the voices move in similar motion and create a P5 or P8

-- This is avoided y using stepwise motion in the soprano voice.
+- This is avoided by using stepwise motion in the soprano voice.

 ## Class discussion 2021